 - Today's Industry - Racing

-- Today's Industry - Non-racing
+- Today's Industry - Non-Racing

 - Special Topics for the Future

-Additional RequirementsThe course is intended for adult learners, at least 18 years of age.
+- This course is intended for adult learners who are at least 18 years of age.

-You do not need access to a horse, or own your own horse to participate and be successful in this course.
+- You do not need access to a horse to participate and be successful in this course.

-You can expect to spend 6-10 hours per week to complete the course material, discussions and assignments.
-Plan to be on the course website three to five times per week to keep up-to-date and on schedule with weekly readings, activities, and class discussions.
+- You can expect to spend 6-10 hours per week to complete the course material, activities, discussions and assignments.